 Report of my trip here.

-And starting from Pradlèves, the ascent is 22.4 km long, with an elevation gain of 1,689 meters, which – at an average grade of 7.5% – makes this the toughest climb, looking at the grades anyway.
+Which – at an average grade of 7.5% – makes this the toughest climb, mathematically and on paper anyway.

-During the Giro’s of 1999 and 2001 the Fauniera ascent from Pradlèves was included in a stage – in 2001 it was also Cima Coppi.
+During the Giro’s of 1999 and 2001, the Fauniera ascend from Pradlèves was included in a stage – in 2001 it was also Cima Coppi.